arnoudj/puppet-sudo/README.md

 # sudo

 Allow restricted root access for specified users.
-The name of the defined type must consist of only letters, numbers and underscores.
+The name of the defined type must consist of only letters, numbers and underscores and should be unique.
 If the name has incorrect characters the defined type will fail.
+Sudoers entries realised with the `sudo::sudoers` defined type  will be saved in `"/etc/sudoers.d/[typename]"`.

 ## Parameters